Canon 7D II vs Fujifilm X-T1

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More affordable: Was introduced into a lower priced category (28 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in January 2014).

-If the number of relative strengths (bullet points above) is taken as a guide, the 7D Mark II emerges as the winner of the contest (13 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 7D Mark II comes out slightly ahead of the X-T1 (13 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 7D II and the Fujifilm X-T1 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 7D Mark II and the X-T1 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.